DECODEproject/whitepaper/decode_applications.md

 The integrity and tamper resistance is provided by utilising a distributed ledger to verify the results.
 The application of zero knowledge proofs provides us with a mechanism to ensure that we do not need to store the credentials themselves (private data) on the ledger.

 The core *petition mechanism* is an example of a "distributed application" this is in DECODE terms a more tightly defined notion than for example in Ethereum.
-In DECODE it is a "distributes application with levels of guarantee about privacy by design built in".
+In DECODE it is a "distributed application with levels of guarantee about privacy by design built in".

 The core of the implementation of the petition in DECODE is the Smart Rules which describe the logic of the *contract* that implements the invariants above.